Dorian becomes hurricane as it nears Virgin Islands, Florida still in its path

 Related Headlines

-Hurricane Dorian is set to slam Puerto Rico's eastern half Wednesday afternoon, with heavy rains and potential floods and landslides, the Associated Press said.
+Hurricane Dorian is set to slam Puerto Rico's eastern half, with heavy rains and potential floods and landslides.

 The storm is expected to strengthen over warm Atlantic waters and could approach Florida or other parts of the US Southeast coast over the Labor Day weekend as a category 3 hurricane.